 Direct costs associated with the purchase and installation of software licences and the development of software for internal use are capitalised where project success is probable and the capitalisation criteria is met.
 Cost associated with planning and evaluating computer software and maintaining a system after implementation are expensed.
-Computer software costs are amortised on a straight-line basis (one to five years).
+Computer software costs are amortised on a straight-line basis (two to three years).

-3.13 Right of use asset and lease liability
+3.12 Right of use asset and lease liability

+A lease is a contract that conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 The Company leases an office.
 The Rental contract is for a fixed period of 9 years.
-Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
-The lease agreement does not impose any covenants, but leased asset may not be used as security for borrowing purposes.
+The lease agreement does not impose any covenants, but the leased asset may not be used as security for borrowing purposes.